metamystical/mdht/README.md

 information and/or results in the first callback function after all nodes have responded.

 The first callback function returns a single object with multiple properties pertinent to the method.
-Object properties that do not apply or were not found are ommitted.
+Object properties that do not apply or were not found are omitted.
 For example, there will be no .values or .v property if no values are found; and .salt, .seq, .k and .sig are only returned for mutable data.